What Started it All

 Little did my old boss know, there’d be restructuring, all right!

-• Launched a transcription side hustle for a ‘lil bread & butter.
+- Launched a transcription side hustle for a little bread & butter

 I’m still not making a lot of money, but things are getting better!

 I was hilariously green back then, sopping wet behind the ears when I wrote those first few articles for Our Seniors.
-But I knew I was meant to write, and I started to build confidence, honing my craft along the way.
+But I knew I was meant to write, and I built confidence and honed my craft along the way.

 It turns out, the benevolent fairy godmother was myself!
-And the serendipitous chain of events are the opportunities that arise and the doors that open when you start saying Yes! to life, instead of No!
+The serendipitous chain of events are the opportunities that arise and the doors that open when you start saying Yes to life, instead of No.

-It’s still hard work, following your dream, and money holds no guarantee, hence the side hustles.
+Following your dream is hard work, and money holds no guarantee, hence the side hustles.
 However, I was fine with all of that because I had to start somewhere.

 One Comment